The Banking Regulation Review: Cambodia

 The NBC has recently upgraded its supervision structure and is making good progress towards achieving full compliance with the 25 Basel Core Principles.
 Despite the country's considerable challenges in securing qualified human resources, the NBC has continued to improve building the capacity to cope with the increasing workload and complexity of the sector.

-Even though under the existing regulations the NBC has the power to exercise consolidated supervision, current practice demonstrates that sectoral supervision prevails instead.
-The Securities and Exchange Commission of Cambodia (SECC) oversees the securities market, while the insurance sector is under the jurisdiction of the Financial Industry Department of the Ministry of Economy and Finance (MEF).
-Cambodia has yet to adopt the universal banking system, whereby a banking institution intending to conduct additional related financial services, such as securities or insurance business, is required to operate under separate entities and be governed by different supervisory authorities.
-Together, the NBC, the MEF and the SECC are working on a framework with the aim to move towards joint or coordinated supervision, commencing with information sharing.
-A memorandum of understanding on establishing information sharing was signed by the MEF, the NBC and the SECC in July 2014.3 The banking system in Cambodia consists of commercial banks, specialised banks, microfinance institutions, rural credit institutions, financial lease companies, third-party processors and payment service institutions.
+The banking system in Cambodia consists of commercial banks, specialised banks, microfinance institutions, rural credit institutions, financial lease companies, third-party processors and payment service institutions.
 Specialised banks operate in the same way as finance companies, since they are not allowed to collect deposits but are permitted to provide credit facilities.
 Microfinance institutions and rural credit institutions have generally been regarded as banking for the poor.
-Microfinance institutions are generally not permitted to accept deposits unless they have obtained a separate licence from the NBC after fulfilling certain conditions including, inter alia, being in operation for at least three years.4 As at the end of 2019, the NBC had granted licences authorising the collection of deposits to seven microfinance institutions.
+Microfinance institutions are generally not permitted to accept deposits unless they have obtained a separate licence from the NBC after fulfilling certain conditions including, inter alia, being in operation for at least three years.5 As at the end of 2020, the NBC had granted licences authorising the collection of deposits to six microfinance institutions.
 Financial lease companies provide the lease of all movable property except land and buildings to the public.
 There have been some adjustments to the characteristic of players under the current payment system; companies that can retain their legal form as third-party processors are limited to only those companies that conduct the payment service, specifically to remit money and receive money remittance order, by using a bank's premises.
 In contrast, payment service institutions are eligible to conduct a wider range of payment service transactions.

 i Relationship with the prudential regulator